MSchabel/developers-community/pages/documents/ConversationalAI/ConversationBuilder/Bots/SurveyBots.md

 ### Prerequisite steps

-If you're new to working with survey bots, before you can begin building them, the feature must be enabled in Conversation Builder by LivePerson.
+Before you can begin building survey bots, the feature must be enabled in Conversation Builder by LivePerson.
 Please contact your LivePerson account representative to enable this feature.

-Conversely, if you've been using Bot Studio to create and manage survey bots, please see *Migrating from Bot Studio to Conversation Builder* below for information on moving to Conversation Builder.

-### Step 1 - Create the survey bot
+### Creating the survey bot

 1. Log into Conversation Builder.
 2. From the Bots dashboard, click **New Bot** in the upper-right corner.